9 Ways To Cut Sheet Metal

 Air Cut-off Tool

-Often referred to as a "wiz wheel", an air-powered cut-off wheel with a 3" cutting wheel is the most often used tool for cutting metal off the body of a car.
+Often referred to as a "wiz wheel", an air-powered cut-off wheel with a 3" cutting wheel is the most often-used tool for panels that are off the body of a car.

-If you have a decent-size air compressor, cut-off wheels will cut sheet metal fairly quickly.
-Do not force the wheel to cut faster, because that will ultimately wear out the shaft bearing, overheat the tool, and possibly warp the sheet metal.
+If you have a decent-size air compressor, cut-off wheels on sheet metal will work fairly quickly.
+Do not force the wheel to work faster, because that will ultimately wear out the shaft bearing, overheat the tool, and possibly warp the sheet metal.

 Let the air tool do it's job and move slowly along a marked-off line.

-Other uses for a cut-off wheel include cutting off rusty bolts and muffler clamps.
+Other uses for a cut-off wheel include removing rusty bolts and muffler clamps.
 By changing the arbor, it becomes a die-grinder.
 The downside is they're noisy and throw off a shower of sparks.

 Tin Snips

 Another way to cut sheet metal is with Aviation Snips.
-They leave a clean cut, and are also useful for cutting copper and brass stock.
+They leave a nice even cut, and are also useful on copper and brass stock.

 The only downside to Aviation snips is you need to buy three, a left, a right, and a straight.
-The handles are usually color coded to tell one from another at a glance.
+The handles are usually color coded so you can tell one from another at a glance.

 Hand Nibblers

-Hand-held nibblers work fine for smaller patches, but it takes considerable effort to cut through anything heavier than 20 or 22 gauge sheet metal.
+Hand-held nibblers work fine for smaller patches, but it takes considerable effort on anything heavier than 20 or 22 gauge sheet metal.

 Power Nibblers